eMail Us

 Volunteers

-This small project is being undertaken by Lye Field volunteers and friends of the Lye Field charity, who aim to create the wildflower field margin at very little cost to the Lye field.
-A number of village people have already pledged seed funding, paid for the machinery hire and pitched in through sweated labour!
+This small project is being maintained and cared for by Lye Field volunteers and friends of the Lye Field charity, who aim to maintain the wildflower field margin at very little cost to the Lye field.

 Removed turf?